joshghent/blog/content/blog/webperf-on-deadline/index.md

 If you haven't already, try to implement a build process for your Javascript and CSS files.
 Why?
 Because using a build process can make the files smaller and compatible with the browsers you need to support.
 If you have tested your site on [Google's Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) and have seen the dreaded "Remove unused Javascript" then this step is for you.
 A build process will significantly reduce your initial bundle size thereby reducing load times.

 Here are a few links on how to do this.
-Webpack is a little complex to setup, but is worth the effort in the long run.
-You can also expand it's usage to optimize images and other funky things.
+Webpack is a little complex to setup but is worth the effort in the long run.
+You can also expand its usage to optimize images and other funky things.

 - [https://www.blog.duomly.com/what-is-webpack-and-how-to-setup-webpack/](https://www.blog.duomly.com/what-is-webpack-and-how-to-setup-webpack/)
 - [https://torquemag.io/2019/06/optimize-javascript-css/](https://torquemag.io/2019/06/optimize-javascript-css/)